 The 'once for London' approach championed by the LIIA Project means establishing a single platform to manage the secure processing and distribution of data for multiple use cases.
 Each use case is subject to individual approval by the ALDCS, and subject to its own Schedule in the DPA between LIIA and the Boroughs and a DPO's guide for a DPIA.
 As there is a single platform, many processing details are common to all use cases and, therefore, to all DPIAs and each use case also has unique features.
 Signposting to the processing elements that are common to all DPIAs and unique to each DPIA is included throughout these documents

-This guide is for the use case: Social Worker Workforce Census, and corresponds to Schedule 4 of the DPA between LIIA and the Boroughs.
+This DPIA supports the use case: Sharing Children's Services Insights, and corresponds to Schedule 3 of the DPA between LIIA and the Boroughs.